ZeeLyn/Dapper.Extensions/README.md

 ---

-### **_NOTE_**
+### **_WARNING_**

-**_If the cache does not exist, it adds a lock when reading data from the database to prevent cache breakdown.
+**_If the cache does not exist, it adds a lock when reading data from the database to prevent cache breakdown.If the lock cannot be acquired, a DapperCacheException will be thrown, which needs to be caught in your business code.
+At this time, you need to consider the issues of Cache Penetration and Cache Breakdown and Cache Avalanche.
 Dapper.Extensions is just a low-level data access library.
 Preventing malicious attacks is not its responsibility.
 You can add Bloom filters before this._**

 ---